jasonwist/Just_a_Few_Garys/Constitution/Constitution.md

 ## Article VII.
 Amendments to the Constitution
 ### Section 7.01 Alterations and Additions
 1. All amendments proposed by league members must receive approval from the Commissioners prior to the start of the season.
-If the Commissioners deems the proposed amendment suitable, it shall be presented to the league members for a vote.
+If the Commissioners deem the proposed amendment suitable, it shall be presented to the league members for a vote.
 A majority of all league members must approve the amendment for it to be adopted.
 1. All amendments proposed during the season will be reviewed at the end of the current season and not be made applicable to the current season.
 1. All amendments to the League constitution will be named according to the league member who caused or identified the problem.